shabashaash/clmr-cli/README.md

 # Link to the repo of original model: [https://github.com/Spijkervet/CLMR](https://github.com/Spijkervet/CLMR)

-This cli interface supports 3 modes of work (model):
+With this cli you can work with:

 classes - train/eval/predict only tags (multilabel).
 Tags loaded from playlists folder.